-Most solid materials have the ability to flex when a force is applied and return to their original shape, although for some materials the amount of flex before breakage may be very small.
-Some materials may not be regarded as a spring materials at all, one good example is paper.
-When formed into an “origami” type frog it will display the characteristics of a spring when flexed and jump when released.
+Most solid materials have the ability to flex when a force is applied and return to their shape, although for some materials the amount of flex before breakage may be very small.
+Some materials may not be regarded as a spring material at all.
+One good example is paper; when formed into an “origami”-type frog, it will display the characteristics of a spring where flexed and jump when released.

 High Carbon Steels

 High carbon steels are the most common materials in spring manufacturing.
 Hard-drawn wires for low-stress applications are lower cost, whereas higher tensile materials are more suitable for higher stressed applications and are more expensive.
 Carbon steels may need additional corrosive protection such as a pre-galvanised coating.

 This material contains, approximately, 0.60% to 1.25% carbon content, which gives it strength, hardness, resistance to wear and good shape memory.
 Adding carbon to steels improves their performance in a variety of application, which makes it suitable for springs in many industries and sectors.

 High carbon steels have the highest hardness and toughness of all carbon steels, as well as the lowest ductility – this means that they are more brittle than alloys with less carbon content.
 Carbon steel can be made from new steel, recycled steel or a combination of the two – at Airedale Springs, we use metal that is 100% recyclable for all of our springs, wireforms and pressings.

 Stainless steel is the most popular alloy for springs.
 They have a high degree of resistance to heat and to corrosion, which means they’re useful for applications where this is a concern; specific grades of stainless steel are available for elevated resistance requirements.
 Spring wire created from this material is manufactured by cold drawing and, in a spring temper condition, it will be slightly magnetic.